 Discover Resources for International Students & Students with Disabilities

 The career planning process can be difficult for any student.
 Career Success will direct you toward resources and strategies that are specific to your needs.

 Resources for International Students

 As an international student, you have various attributes that are valuable to an employer.
 Your status speaks to your willingness to travel, seek new experiences and adapt to a different culture.
-The key for securing your desired position is to recognize all of the skills and experiences that you offer and be able to confidently communicate your value to show the employer that you are the best fit.
+The key to securing your desired position is to recognize all of the skills and experiences that you offer and be able to confidently communicate your value to show the employer that you are the best fit.
 You must also manage your expectations.
 Seeking professional experience for an international student in the US can be a challenge.
 Learn how to navigate through the process using these strategies and resources.

 Career Development Strategies